EatMoreCode/app-telegramma/README.md

     The configuration will have an entry for each plugin currently available on your system, but disabled.

 Edit the config file, adding (at least) the Telegram Bot API key.
+You can get an API key from the @botfather bot on Telegram.

 Now you can run, first in foreground mode for testing purposes: